nostromo-rtc/Nostromo/README-EN.md

 - 🤨 **The maximum number of participants** depends on the technical capabilites of the server (check [perfomanse](#perfomance)).

-- 🖥️ **Connect** using your smartphone or computer via a browser.
+- 🖥️ **Connect** using your smartphone or computer via a browser that supports `WebRTC` (recommended latest major versions of `Mozilla Firefox` or `Google Chrome`).
 In the near future - a desktop client for a computer.
 In the long-term plans - an Android application.

 - 🕵️ **Guest support** - you do not need to register an account.
 You can just click on the link and you can already participate in the conference.